ionstage/jcore/README.md

 #### Draggable(component)

-jCore provides a built-in module for making draggable component.
+jCore provides a built-in module for making a draggable component.
 You can make a custom draggable class and pass a component as an argument to make it draggable.

 #### Draggable#enable()